NiiV3AU/YMU/README.md

 # How it Works
 When you start YMU you are greeted with a modern looking GUI that displays four tabs, Download, Update, SHA256 and Inject.
 You can download the dll in the Download-Tab or update it in the Update-Tab.
 In the SHA256-Tab you can view the sha256 of the local file and open the github release page of YimMenu to compare both strings with each other.
 The new Inject-Tab provides a button which injects the YimMenu.
+> Disclaimer: Use this project for `educational purposes` only and use it at `your own risk`.

 # How it looks